rolando-trevino/natural_language_processing/README.md

-# tutorials
+# natural_language_processing

-This repository contains tutorials on a variety of ml topics I've gotten into
+This repository contains work related to the field of NLP.
+I'll continue adding to it as I learn new things.